hotohoto/study-notes/math/031-linear-algebra.md

 An $n \times n$ matrix $U$ is said to be **unitary** if its column vectors form an orthonormal set in $C^n$.

+- Note that $U^H = U^{-1}$.

 (Corollary 6.4.2)

-If the igenvalues of a Hermitian matrix $A$ are distinct, then there exists a unitary matrix $U$ that diagonalizes $A$.
+If the eigenvalues of a Hermitian matrix $A$ are distinct, then there exists a unitary matrix $U$ that diagonalizes $A$.

+- Note that actually it hold even if the eigenvalues are not distinct.
+See 6.4.4 spectral theorem.

 (Theorem 6.4.3 - Schur's Theorem)